Former Undergraduates

 Sher Gill – Sher was our resident expert in the 96-well DNA extraction technique and is currentlty working on a genetic study involving introduced and native populations of the invasive Japanese Stiltgrass.
 (2014-2015)

-RTRobert Tunison – Robert started out helping in the lab, but quickly discovered his intense interest in botany (as well as a containing interest in ornithology).
+Robert Tunison – Robert started out helping in the lab, but quickly discovered his intense interest in botany.
 He focused on microsatellite analysis of Camassia and developed on his own study using pollen-based PCR analysis of herbarium samples.
-He is currently a MS student in our laboratory.
+He continued to earn his MS degree.
 (2014-2015)

 Kala Stephens – Kala was indispensible in examining pollen and particulate matter deposition on stigmas collected from plants along various types of roadways.
 (2014-2016)